Laibasif/GiantVirusMarkersInProtists/README.md

    BLASTp was used to find homologous sequences between viral marker proteins and protist proteomes.

 3. **Analysis:**
-   Significant hits were extracted, aligned, and analyzed to assess similarity and evolutionary relationships.
+   Significant hits were extracted, aligned, and analyzed to assess similarity.

 4. **Visualization:**
-   Results were visualized using bar plots, heatmaps, and phylogenetic trees to summarize viral-like gene distribution and similarity.
+   Results were visualized using bar plots and heatmapsto summarize viral-like gene distribution and similarity.

 ---